hereiswxs/VLA-MisAlign/README.md

 ## Results

-Effectiveness of attacks on the victim models under different perturbation ratios.
+Effectiveness of attacks on the evaluated models under different perturbation ratios.

 ### OpenVLA